-Once you get the hang of having the new baby at home a while – don’t forget to get out and about with them and your toddler.
-A visit to the local park or playground that your toddler enjoys will ensure they get the outside play they need as well as giving you a welcome break from the routine at home.
+Once you get the hang of having the new baby at home, don’t forget to get out and about with them and your toddler.
+A visit to the local park or playground that your toddler enjoys will ensure they get the outside play they need, as well as giving you a welcome break from the routine at home.
 It may also allow you to meet new friends and/or establish new contacts.

 #9.
-Help them feel connected to the baby
+Help Them Feel Connected to the Baby

 #10.
-Enjoy the madness!
+Enjoy the Madness!

 These years go so quick and soon you will be looking back reliving these moments in years to come.
 So enjoy, and don’t be so hard on yourself – after all you are only human and doing one of the most amazing jobs in the world!